 4. SPOT Doc and Phoebe's Cat Hunting Feeder

-This feeder is built with sturdy materials and a design that encourages cats to work for their food.
-It can be used as a slow feeder or treat dispenser, appealing to a cat’s natural instincts to stalk and paw at their meals.
-The feeder is easy to use and maintain, making it suitable for daily enrichment routines.
+This feeder uses sturdy materials and a design that encourages cats to work for their food.
+It's practical for slow feeding or as a treat dispenser, appealing to a cat’s natural urge to stalk and paw at their meals.
+The feeder is straightforward to fill and clean, making it suitable for daily use in any enrichment routine.

 What We Like: